Preventive care is vital to improving health outcomes

 The cornerstone of preventive care is wellness screenings.
 They can help providers guide patients to make choices that promote better health and can catch health problems early, when they are easier and less costly to treat.

-According to the Centers for Disease Control (CDC), chronic diseases that are avoidable through preventive care services account for 75 percent of the nation’s health care spending and reduce productivity in the U.S. workforce by $260 billion annually.
-If everyone in the country received recommended clinical care, it could save more than 100,000 lives each year.
+According to the Centers for Disease Control (CDC), chronic conditions that are avoidable through preventive care services account for 90 percent of the nation's $4.5 trillion in annual health care spending.

 While preventive care has many facets, these are the most common screening tools and tests to help detect cancer and chronic disease in adults.

 • Cervical cancer screenings: Women should visit with a primary care provider or an OB/GYN regularly for cervical cancer screenings.
-New cervical cancer diagnoses have decreased by 14 percent, primarily due to advances over the past 30 years in getting women regular Pap tests and screenings for human papillomavirus (HPV) – which causes several types of cancer, most specifically cervical cancer.
+New cervical cancer diagnoses have decreased by 11 percent each year for women ages 20-24, primarily due to advances over the past 30 years in getting women regular Pap tests and screenings for human papillomavirus (HPV) – which causes several types of cancer, most specifically cervical cancer.

 • Mammograms: Critical for women age 40 and older, or earlier for those who have a family history of breast cancer, are regular mammograms – specifically tomosynthesis or 3D mammography, combined with MRIs in some cases, depending on risk factors.
-Early detection through mammograms has proven to reduce the risk of death from breast cancer by 49 percent.
+Early detection through mammograms has proven to reduce the risk of death from breast cancer by 40 percent since 1990

 • Colorectal cancer screenings: While colorectal cancer is more prominent in men, women are also at risk.
 So, it is important for every adult 45 and older to get regular screenings, including immunochemical testing of stool samples, often with at-home test kits, and colonoscopies.
-This combination has been shown to reduce annual colorectal cancer incidence by more than 25 percent and mortality by more than 52 percent.
+Increasing screening prevalence to 80% could reduce deaths from colorectal cancer by 33% by 2030.

 • Other cancer screenings: Based on the patient’s age, health risk factors and family history, doctors may recommend additional screenings, such as for lung cancer, which is done through a low-dose CT scan.
 Other important tests include labs or blood work to screen for chronic conditions such as prediabetes, diabetes and hyperlipidemia, and regular blood pressure readings to screen for hypertension, known as the “silent killer.”